-- · Be self-motivated. - Learn to communicate effectively using technology to connect with other students, faculty, and the Distance Education Department by using e-mail, phone calls, and posting to discussion groups. - Beware of procrastination online courses follow the same calendar as on-campus courses. - Learn to use the technology along with the content of the course. - Own, purchase, or gain access to updated software and a newer personal computer for some courses.
-The latest version of Microsoft Office Professional and the newest Internet Explorer browser are recommended. - Install a sound card (required for some courses). - Read instructions and all course materials versus attending on-campus course lectures. - Have regular access to an Internet-ready computer and basic computer skills.
+- · Be self-motivated. - Learn to communicate effectively using technology to connect with other students, faculty, and the Distance Learning Department by using e-mail, phone calls, and posting to discussion groups. - Beware of procrastination-online courses follow the same calendar as on-campus classes. - Learn to use the technology along with course content. - Own, purchase, or gain access to updated software and a newer personal computer, the latest version of Microsoft Office Professional and the newest Internet Explorer or Mozilla Firefox browser are recommended. - Read instructions and all course materials versus attending on-campus course lectures. - Have regular access to an Internet-ready computer and basic computer skills.